courtcanva/cc-server/README.md

 ### Environment Variables

 Add a file named `.env` at the root directory.
-Copy the .env code from Frontend ENV ticket on notion(Get notion access permission from the development group) and paste it in .env.
+Copy the .env code from Backend ENV ticket on notion(Get notion access permission from the development group) and paste it in .env.
 You can refer to the `.env.example` file in the directory and repo.

 ## Notion Board
 We put our ticket board and other important information in the notion board.
 Please advise our BA to get access to it.